Skip to Content

 • Living with parents with new money responsibilities (like paying rent)

-• Taking a gap year/traveling for awhile
+• Taking a gap year/traveling for a while

 • Etc.